Rach7235/CT-Property-Trends/README.md

 - The backend runs on port 2000 by default

 ## Database
-The database used for this project is Oracle
+The database used for this project is Oracle DB
 - A UF VPN must be connected for database use

 ### Dataset